sohum-25/Intraday-pair-trading-with-dynamic-pair-selection/README.md

 ## Overview

-This strategy involves intraday trading of selected pairs using cointegration analysis within a specific market universe.
-The top pairs are dynamically chosen each day.
+This strategy involves intraday trading of pairs

 ## Strategy Rules

 ### Pair Selection

-1. **Cointegration Test:** Pairs are selected based on a proprietary cointegration test.

-2. **Top Selection:** A limited number of pairs with significant cointegration are chosen daily.

-3. **Capital Allocation:** Equal capital is allocated to each selected pair.
+**Capital Allocation:** Equal capital is allocated to each selected pair.

 ### Trading Rules